dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 To further improve TLS security, only TLS v1.2 cypher suites that use 128-bit or greater RSA or AES encryption are supported.

-{{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify the encryption algorithm explicitly (like `-aes256`).
-This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
-When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}
+{{% notice "tip" %}}If you're generating encrypted private keys with the `openssl` command, be sure to specify the encryption algorithm explicitly (like **-aes256**).
+This will force `openssl` to include the **DEK-Info** header in the private key, which Dgraph requires to decrypt the key.
+When default encryption is used, `openssl` doesn't write that header and the key can't be decrypted.{{% /notice %}}

 ## Dgraph Certificate Management Tool